bhill298/pixel-now-playing-archive/README.md

 ## Copy and import an export

-Build the app, attach the destination phone, and run:
+You can copy the json over and install the apk manually, or attach the destination phone, and run:

 ```powershell
 .\install.ps1 `